 |At The Ypres (Menin Gate) Memorial, March 2011

 Grandfather, Frederick Louis Kilkenny served with the Leeds Rifles throughout the war, on the Western Front in France and

 Belgium and at home stations in Staffordshire and Ireland.
 I too wore the cap badge of the Leeds Rifles during my time as

 an Army Cadet.
 Lou Kilkenny’s brother, Andrew Kilkenny, or Syd as he was known to the family, was a Royal Engineers

 signaller and despatch rider during the Great War and he served in Egypt and Palestine.
 Andrew died at Alexandria in Egypt

 in the Great War has led to me visiting the Western Front many times since the age of 19, and I have been proud to lay wreaths

 in memory of fallen Leeds Riflemen of the 49th (West Riding) Division at their memorial above Essex Farm Cemetery

 on the road out of Ieper to Boezinge in Belgian Flanders on numerous occasions.
 Although the division served elsewhere on

 the Western Front during the war, this area of Flanders has a special draw for me as it was here that my grandfather served

-until his health deteriorated to the point where he was sent back to England.
+until his health deteriorated to the point where he was sent back to England in the summer of 1915.

-I was a Gunfitter with the Royal Electrical and Mechanical Engineers.
+with the Royal Electrical and Mechanical Engineers.
 I spent most of my time in the Army with Armoured and Field Workshops,

 although I had a lengthy attachment to the Life Guards of the Household Cavalry Regiment.
 I served at various locations in

 the UK and Germany with an operational tour of the Gulf in 1991 thrown in for good measure.